 For birdwatchers, animal lovers and people wanting to spend a long weekend in a cabin in the rainforest, O’Reilly’s Rainforest Retreat set in the Lamington National Park is ideal.
 Early morning guided bird walks through a small section of the rainforest are a wonderful way to start the day.
 See, hear and learn about the Eastern Whipbird, Eastern Yellow Robins and Bowerbirds before enjoying a hearty breakfast in the restaurant.
 At the end of the day I recommend taking the tour out to the Moonlight Crag Lookout where you can enjoy a glass of champagne, beer or wine whilst watching the sun set over the ranges.

 Reflecting upon the meaning of beloved as part of this week’s photo challenge I find that there is no one thing or person that is beloved to me, there are many and they contribute to many of the special moments and experiences during my life.
-For this particular challenge the focus ison cherished childhood memories, just thinking about the fun we had makes me smile and start reminiscing about ‘the good old days’.
+For this particular challenge, the focus is on cherished childhood memories, just thinking about the fun we had makes me smile and start reminiscing about ‘the good old days’.

-Living on acreage in the country meant that we could have pets beyond your typical cats, dogs and budgies.
-With Mum’s help we hand reared calves from a local dairy farm and as children it was our job to mix their formula and feed them morning and night.
+Living on acreage in the country meant that we could have pets beyond your typical cats, dogs, and budgies.
+With Mum’s help, we hand-reared calves from a local dairy farm and as children, it was our job to mix their formula and feed them morning and night.
 I can remember the formula we used, especially when Mum changed over to a more nutritious formula which smelled revolting.
 The calves would love it and once they finished slurping up the milk they would suck on our fingers and follow us around the yard.
 Our first pet cow was Caramel, she loved to wander all over the countryside and we would have to go and pick her up and lead her home, on foot which usually entailed carrying a bucket of food in front of her to entice her to follow.
 Sweetie was our second calf and she was soon followed by Horrie, all of whom you can see in the following picture.
 I would often head out into the paddock to pat them and talk to them, it was so easy talking to cows, they just munched on grass and tolerated my company.

 Our school trips often involved camping.
-Our school principle had a large property up in the hills and each year he and his wife or a couple of keen parents would take a class of students camping for a week.
-Camping involved bushwalking, swimming in creeks, learning about dingoes and other native animals and sitting around the camp fire telling ghost stories or singing songs.
+Our school principal had a large property up in the hills and each year he and his wife or a couple of keen parents would take a class of students camping for a week.
+Camping involved bushwalking, swimming in creeks, learning about dingoes and other native animals and sitting around the campfire telling ghost stories or singing songs.
 They were magical times and although I’m not much of a camper these days I still love bushwalks and our natural environment.

 My Mum is a horse person, she brought us up to love them as well.
 A good friend owned several horses on a property not far from ours and it was always a joy to visit them and help with feeding.
-On one particular occasion we were present during the birth of a foal, keeping our distance of course and it was so exciting.
+On one particular occasion, we were present during the birth of a foal, keeping our distance of course and it was so exciting.
 When the foal was old enough we were allowed to interact with it, that is me in the brown riding helmet in the picture below.
 I saved and saved to buy that helmet so that I could go horse riding with my Mum.